bbenchoff/AGaMEMnon/README.md

 # Project AGaMEMnon

-**A fully open bitstream and place-and-route toolchain for the AGM AG32 / AGRV2K embedded FPGA fabric.**
+**A complete, fully open bitstream and place-and-route toolchain for the AGM AG32 / AGRV2K embedded FPGA fabric.**

 The [AG32](https://www.agm-micro.com/) is not quite a microcontroller and not quite a normal FPGA.
 It's a real RV32IMAFC core with hard peripherals (UART, SPI, I²C, CAN, USB, Ethernet MAC, timers, ADC/DAC, GPIO), _plus_ a small programmable fabric sitting between those peripherals and the pins:
 <p align="center">